awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 You can have up to 10,000 [customer managed CMKs](concepts.md#customer-cmk) in each Region of your AWS account\.
 This quota applies to all [symmetric](symm-asymm-concepts.md#symmetric-cmks) and [asymmetric](symm-asymm-concepts.md#asymmetric-cmks) customer managed CMKs regardless of their [key state](key-state.md)\.
 Each CMK — whether symmetric or asymmetric — is considered to be one resource\.
 [AWS managed CMKs](concepts.md#aws-managed-cmk) and [AWS owned CMKs](concepts.md#aws-owned-cmk) do not count against this quota\.

-## Aliases per Region: 10,000<a name="aliases-limit"></a>

-You can create up to 10,000 [aliases](kms-alias.md) in each AWS Region of your account\.
-Aliases that AWS creates in your account, such as aws/*<service\-name>*, do not count against this quota\.

-If you increase your [customer master keys quota](#customer-master-keys-limit), you might also need to [request an increase](increase-quota.md) in your aliases per Region quota\.

 ## Aliases per CMK: 50<a name="aliases-per-key"></a>

 You can associate up to 50 [aliases](kms-alias.md) with each [customer managed CMK](concepts.md#customer-cmk)\.
 Aliases that AWS associates with [AWS managed CMKs](concepts.md#aws-managed-cmk) do not count against this quota\.
 You might encounter this quota when you [create](alias-manage.md#alias-create) or [update](alias-manage.md#alias-update) an alias\.

 **Note**
 The [kms:ResourceAliases](policy-conditions.md#conditions-kms-resource-aliases) condition is effective only when the CMK conforms to this quota\.
 If a CMK exceeds this quota, principals who are authorized to use the CMK by the `kms:ResourceAliases` condition are denied access to the CMK\.
+For details, see [ Access denied due to alias quota  Users who are authorized to use a CMK by an [kms:ResourceAliases](policy-conditions.md#conditions-kms-resource-aliases) condition will get an `AccessDenied` exception if the CMK exceeds the default [aliases per CMK](resource-limits.md#aliases-per-key) quota for that account and Region\.
+To restore access, delete aliases that are associated with the CMK so it complies with the quota\.
+Or use an alternate mechanism to give users access to the CMK\.  ](abac.md#access-denied-alias-quota)\.

+The Aliases per CMK quota replaces the Aliases per Region quota that limited the total number of aliases in each Region of an AWS account\.
+AWS KMS has eliminated the Aliases per Region quota\.

 ## Grants per CMK: 50,000<a name="grants-per-key"></a>